Alan Gardner 1st Baron

 On 1 February 1793 he was promoted rear-admiral, and having been appointed commander-in-chief of the Leeward Islands he sailed out with his flag aboard the Queen 98, Captain John Hutt on 26 March 1793 at the head of a squadron of seven men of war.
 On 14 June he was joined off Martinique by the French Royalist ships Ferme 74 and Calypso 36, but when he launched an attack with eight hundred royalists joining eleven hundred British troops the former farcically managed to attack their own men when landing, forcing a retreat in the face of what was deemed to be republican aggression.
 Bar the evacuation of some royalist islanders who were facing execution nothing was achieved, and having insufficient resources with which to do anything substantial Gardner returned to England in October.

-Joining the Channel fleet, he commanded the second division of the central squadron at the Battle of the Glorious First of June in 1794, instructing his crew not to fire until they were close enough ‘to scorch the Frenchmen’s beards’.
+Joining the Channel fleet rather than take up the position of commander-in-chief in the East Indies, as had been intended, he commanded the second division of the central squadron at the Battle of the Glorious First of June in 1794, instructing his crew not to fire until they were close enough ‘to scorch the Frenchmen’s beards’.
 The Queen was much mauled when forcing the surrender of the Jemmapes 74, but Gardner was unable to take possession because eleven French vessels came to her rescue.
 During the battle and skirmishes beforehand the Queen suffered casualties of thirty-six men killed and sixty-seven wounded, the former figure including Captain Hutt, who fell on the 29th when the Queen was constantly in action.
 For his part in the victory Gardner was created a baronet on 9 September, and in the same year was appointed a major-general of marines, having become a colonel two years earlier and also been promoted vice-admiral in accordance with seniority on 4 July 1794.

 William Bedford assumed the role of Gardner’s flag captain on Hutt’s demise and remained in this position until 1800, during which period Gardner served as second in command of the Channel fleet to Admiral Lord Bridport, his role becoming official upon Admiral Lord Howe’s resignation in April 1797.
 Gardner was with the fleet in the action off Lorient on 23 June 1795, although his flagship did not suffer any casualties, and in the summer of 1796 he transferred with Captain Bedford and his flag to the Royal Sovereign 110.
 In the course of the mutiny at Spithead which erupted on 16 April he famously tried to harangue the men of the Queen Charlotte back to their duty when they were in the middle of negotiations with officials from the Admiralty.
 Wiser heads ensured that he was escorted off the ship before his violent outburst could provoke the more militant mutineers into bringing the incident to an unfortunate end.
 He was afterwards dismissed his own ship, and although he was later re-instated he initially refused to come aboard for two days until the emblem of the mutiny, the yard-ropes, were removed.
 Only Lord Howe’s intervention on the third day brought him back to the cheers of his men.